Cephas & Wiggins

-Cephas & Wiggins was an American acoustic blues duo, composed of the guitarist John Cephas (September 4, 1930 – March 4, 2009) and the harmonica player Phil Wiggins (born May 8, 1954).
-They were known for playing Piedmont blues.
+Cephas & Wiggins was an American acoustic blues duo, composed of the guitarist John Cephas (September 4, 1930 – March 4, 2009) and the harmonica player Phil Wiggins (May 8, 1954 – May 7, 2024) They were known for playing Piedmont blues.

 History

 Both musicians were born in Washington D.C.
 Cephas, who was 24 years older than Wiggins, grew up in Bowling Green, Virginia.
-They first met at a jam session at the Smithsonian's Festival of American Folklife in 1976 and played together in Wilbert "Big Chief" Ellis's band.
+They first met at a jam session at the Smithsonian's Festival of American Folklife in 1976 and played together in Big Chief Ellis's band.
 When Ellis died, they decided to continue as a duo.

 In 1980, Cephas & Wiggins were recorded by the German archivists Siegfried Christmann and Axel Küstner.
 These recordings, their first as a duo, were released the following year as a part of the Living Country Blues USA series on the German label L+R. They also appeared around Washington, D.C., with the Travelling Blues Workshop, which included John Jackson, Archie Edwards, Flora Molton, and Mother Scott.